KSU-Quantum-Capstone/CS4850-DL1/about.markdown

 layout: page
 title: About
 permalink: /about/
+nav_order: 3
 ---

 # About CS4850-DL1

-A quantum computing research capstone project for CS4850
+A quantum computing research capstone project for CS4850.

+## Project

+## Team